kcauley/PUI2018_KC116/HW9_KC116/README.md

 *for 2 & 3
 Alia also worked with Angel Lue and Tanya Nabila.
-I compared notes with her after, as my schedule did not permit me to be present at the same time as when they met.
+I compared notes with her after, as my work schedule did not permit me to be present at the same time as when they met.